Keep Your Dog Safe Outdoors this Spring

 As flowers bloom and temperatures warm, it’s only natural to want to spend more time outside with your furry friend.
 But clean air and sunshine means pollen, plants, bugs, and dirt – and a host of potential health and safety issues to be aware of.
 A little prevention goes a long way, so speak with your vet and follow these easy safety tips to enjoy spring in all its blossoming, blue-skied glory with your pup!

-Heartworms, Fleas, and Ticks
+Watch for Heartworms, Fleas, and Ticks

 Heartworms, fleas, and ticks can be especially prevalent in springtime.
 Heartworm disease is a serious (and potentially fatal) parasitic illness transmitted by mosquitoes.
 The American Heartworm Society guidelines recommend all dogs be tested annually for heartworm infection, as larvae take 6-7 months to become adult worms.
 Your vet can both test for and create a preventative medication program to keep your dog heartworm-free.
 Fleas and ticks can trigger a host of problems, from flea allergy dermatitis to Lyme disease and Rocky Mountain Spotted Fever.
 In large enough numbers, both ticks and fleas can cause a dangerous amount of blood loss, especially in young dogs.
 The most common prevention options – monthly spot-on topicals and oral tablets – are popular due to both convenience and effectiveness.
 As with all medical issues, prevention is preferable, so be sure to check with your vet for proactive recommendations to keep your dog free of parasites and in good health.